nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 ## 6. Configuring PM2

-We can keep the miner running, even after we disconnect from our SSH session, through <a href="http://pm2.keymetrics.io/">PM2</a>, which is a process manager for Node.js application.
+Now we want to keep the miner running, even after we disconnect from our SSH session.
+We can do this through <a href="http://pm2.keymetrics.io/">PM2</a>, which is a process manager for Node.js application.
 Quit the miner (Ctrl-C) and type the commands below.
-Note now two dashes (--) are used to separate index.js and all the parameters that we pass to it.
+Note now two dashes (&#8208;&#8208;) are used to separate index.js and all the parameters that we pass to it.

 ```bash
 $ sudo npm install -g pm2